calsim113/Microsoft_AZ204/notes.md

 Best way to automate deployment is through ARM templates

 ##### Configuring Azure App Service

 Securing a Web App with SSL.

-Web Apps are published under the domain <web app name>.azurewebsites.net which provides secure https connection availability.
+Web Apps are published under the domain `<web app name>.azurewebsites.net` which provides secure https connection availability.
 We can also use custom domains.
 So, for example, we could take the pluralsight.com domain if we wanted to, and we could make that resolve over to a web application in App Service.
 And we could even map an SSL certificate to that web application, and that would ensure that external users going to that domain would get a secure connection, and they wouldn't get any warnings in a browser window because we could upload a certificate that has the pluralsight.com domain as one of the subject names.
-Considerations when you want to secure a domain with SSL/TLS binding.
+Considerations when you want to secure a domain with SSL/TLS binding:
 - Use Basic, Standard, Premium, or Isolated plan types
 - Public (bought) vs. private (not all clients accept these) certificates
 - Managed (bought in the Azure portal) vs. un-managed (self-signed and commercially bought)certificates